LukaszPienkowski/Computer-Vision-for-Audio/README.md

 - **Audio Data Check**: Verifies whether audio files exist in `data/class_0` and `data/class_1`.
 If not, automatically runs `get_data.py` to download them.
 - **Spectrogram Check**: Verifies whether spectrogram images exist in `spectrograms/class_0` and `spectrograms/class_1`.
 If not, automatically runs `generating_spectrograms.py`.
 - **Augmentation Check**: Runs `augment_spectrograms.py`, which self-checks class balance and only generates augmented images if needed.

+## `model.py`

+The `model.py` script serves as the central definition file for the project's Neural Network architectures and includes standalone training routines for establishing base models from the generated spectrograms.

+### Functionality:
+- **`CustomCNN`**: A lightweight PyTorch Convolutional Neural Network architecture designed for classifying audio spectrogram images.
+Features three convolutional layers with batch normalization and max pooling.
+- **`DeepCNN`**: A deeper, more complex architecture tailored for difficult classifications.
+Features five convolutional layers with batch normalization, higher dropout rates, and more parameters to prevent overfitting.
+- **`evaluate_detailed`**: Evaluates a trained PyTorch model against a given dataloader and calculates detailed performance metrics including Accuracy, Precision, Recall, and F1-Score.
+- **`train_model`**: Drives the standalone training loop.
+Trains a specified PyTorch model architecture, evaluates its performance on the test set, saves the resulting optimal weights to the `models/` directory, and returns the evaluation metrics.
+- **Standalone Execution**: When run directly, the script will automatically train both the `CustomCNN` and `DeepCNN` models on the data in the `spectrograms/` directory and display a comparative performance table and bar chart.

+---

+## `EDA_spectrograms.ipynb`

+This Jupyter Notebook focuses on the Exploratory Data Analysis (EDA) of the generated image dataset.
+It allows for deep visual inspection of the spectrograms to ensure data quality before model training.

+### Functionality:
+- **Data Cleaning Verification**: Checks for duplicate images using MD5 hashing to ensure the dataset is perfectly clean.
+- **Mean Spectrogram Analysis**: Computes and visualizes the average macro-level visual features for each class, helping to identify consistent acoustic differences between Class 0 and Class 1.
+- **Pixel Intensity Distributions**: Plots density histograms of pixel intensities (loudness/energy) to uncover systematic biases, such as one class being consistently louder than the other.

+---

+## `Model_Driven_EDA.ipynb`

+This Jupyter Notebook performs Model-Driven Exploratory Data Analysis.
+It leverages the trained Convolutional Neural Networks (from `model.py`) to analyze the dataset from the model's perspective, mapping how the AI interprets the audio.

+### Functionality:
+- **Feature Extraction**: Uses a custom wrapper to extract high-dimensional latent embeddings (the raw features extracted just before the final classification layer) for any given spectrogram.
+- **Prediction Confidence Analysis**: Evaluates the model's certainty on individual samples to identify difficult or ambiguous audio clips.
+- **Cosine Similarity Search**: Calculates the cosine distance between extracted embeddings to find and visualize the most "similar" audio samples in the latent space, revealing what acoustic features the model groups together.